-If you are building the Hachette 1:2 scale Terminator T-800 endoskeleton, you have likely experienced the ‘floppy finger’ problem.
+If you are building this Hachette 1:2 scale Terminator T-800 endoskeleton partwork build-up, you have likely experienced the ‘floppy finger’ problem.
 Unfortunately, the pin-based pivots of the finger joints are not designed well on this model and they have a tendency to be loose and flimsy.
 This can make it difficult to pose the hands of your T-800 and near impossible for it to hold the Plasma Rifle.

 Some builders received updated finger joints from Hachette (I never did), but the issue still persisted.
 I even tried to tighten my loose joints by squeezing each one in a craft vise as hard as I dared, but that was only marginally effective.

 Well, the folks over at Model Modz have created yet another superb mod for us: The Finger Mod!
 This mod not only replaces all of the finger joints with adjustable screws, it includes washers to straighten the fingers.
 Let’s see how it goes…